sikessle/mknapsack/README.md

 # multidimensional knapsack 0-1 solver

-For the course-work in AI2 by Ms. Rong Qu at the University of Applied Science Konstanz.
+For the course-work in Artificial Intelligence 2 by Ms. Rong Qu at the University of Applied Science Konstanz.
 The task was to design and implement a population based algorithm to solve the knapsack problem with multiple constraints.
 The benchmark which was used can be found under "See also" section.
 It is the OR-library.